 Prepare, aim high and stick at it!

 About the author:

 Sabine Hutcheson is a British-trained school teacher with over a decade’s teaching experience in Switzerland, the UK and neighbouring France.
-She has taught a variety of subjects to children from 5 to 18 years old, as well as adults, and is now Academic Director at TutorsPlus.
+She has taught a variety of subjects to children from 5 to 18 years old, as well as adults.
+She is now Academic Director at TutorsPlus.

-For almost 10 years, TutorsPlus has provided high quality private tuition and education consultancy across Switzerland, helping students be the best they can be. www.tutorsplus.com
+For almost 10 years, TutorsPlus has provided high quality private tuition and education consultancy across Switzerland.
+They help students be the best they can be. www.tutorsplus.com